eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/Jaspr.rst

 .. autosummary::
    :toctree: generated/

-   jaspr.qjit
+   Jaspr.qjit
-   jaspr.to_qc
+   Jaspr.to_qc
-   jaspr.to_qir
+   Jaspr.to_qir
-   jaspr.to_mlir
+   Jaspr.to_mlir
-   jaspr.to_catalyst_jaxpr
+   Jaspr.to_catalyst_jaxpr

 Advanced details
 ================

-This section elaborates how jaspr objects are embedded into the Jax infrastructure.
+This section elaborates how Jaspr objects are embedded into the Jax infrastructure.
 If you just want to accelerate your code you can (probably) skip this.
 It is recommended to first get a solid understanding of `Jax primitives <https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html>`_ and how to create a Jaxpr out of them.

 jasp is designed to model dynamic quantum computations with a minimal set of primitives.